 Whilst the various hotel schemes have value, it’s slightly more difficult to attribute a definitive value for the various benefits offered.
 For this example let’s say they are nice to have but provide no value to offset against the £450 cost for the Platinum Card.

 So should you go for the Amex Gold or Platinum card?
 From the above you’ll see that an independent traveller travelling only 1 or 2 times a year will not benefit hugely from the Priority Passes, family travel insurance or car hire and as such the 10,000 Membership Rewards points (worth say £100) would not offset the £450 cost of the Platinum card.
 Therefore I’d strongly recommend the American Express Gold card UK.
 However if you’re a family of 4 and travelling regularly the £450 cost of the Premium card is more than offset by the benefits.
 It should also be highlighted that this example assumes you cancel the Amex Gold card after year one and do not incur the annual £140 fee.
 If you’re prepared to pay the £140 for the Amex Gold Rewards, then the saving is even greater!

 Ways to spend your Amex Gold Rewards?

-If you wish you could redeem the 22,000 membership rewards points against your Amex Gold Card balance at a rate of 0.4p per point.
-Valuing the points at £88.
-This would be your base case scenario.
+If you wish, you could redeem the 22,000 Membership Rewards points against your Amex Gold card balance at a rate of 0.4p per point – valuing the points at £88.
+This would be your base-case scenario.

 You can use the points to shop online via the American Express website.
-I would however note that the merchant rewards general equate to less than 0.4p and as such you’d be better off to purchase the item on your credit card (earning additional points) and then write off at a cost of 0.4p as explained above.
+I would however note that the merchant rewards generally equate to less than 0.4p and as such you’d be better off to purchase the item on your credit card (earning additional points) and then write off at a cost of 0.4p as explained above.